logiqai/docs/deploying-logiq/deploying-logiq-eks-on-aws-using-cloudformation.md

 kubectl create namespace logiq
 ```

-**Step 4:** Deploy LOGIQ.AI stack using helm and updated values file, see below for additional options to customize the deployment for enabling https and to use external Postgres database
+**Step 4:** Deploy Apica Ascent stack using helm and updated values file, see below for additional options to customize the deployment for enabling https and to use external Postgres database

 ```bash
 helm upgrade --install logiq -n logiq -f values.yaml logiq-repo/logiq